gramineproject/gramine-scaffolding/Documentation/hacking.rst

 - `framework` (str)
 - `depends` (iterable of strings)
-- `extra_files` (dict of str: iterable, str is file path relative to ``.scag/`` magic directori, and iterable of template names, which are sequentially tried, until one is found)
+- `extra_files` (dict of str: iterable, str is file path relative to ``.scag/`` magic directory, and iterable of template names, which are sequentially tried, until one is found)

 After defining this class, you should add it to entrypoints in